Playing A Guitar Solo is Like “Talking With Your Guitar”.

 Repeat the LAST couple of notes of your previous phrase, as a starting point of your next phrase.

-These melodies have strong momentum, and it feels like your story constantly keeps branching out into new territory, without every losing it’s direction.
+These melodies have strong momentum, and it feels like your story constantly keeps branching out into new territory, without ever losing its direction.

-It is the sense of connectedness created by the repetition of melodic ideas, which creates a feel of direction in the story telling.
+It is the sense of connectedness created by the repetition of melodic ideas, which creates a feeling of direction in the storytelling.